Synnefo: Astakos (Identity/Account services)

+Users can add multiple login methods to a single account, according to configured policy.

+Astakos keeps track of resource usage across Synnefo, enforces quotas, and implements a common user dashboard.
+Quota handling is resource type agnostic: Resources (e.g., VMs, public IPs, GBs of storage, or disk space) are defined by each Synnefo component independently, then imported into Astakos for accounting and presentation.

+Astakos runs at the cloud layer and exposes the OpenStack Keystone API for authentication, along with the Synnefo Account API for quota, user group and project management.

 Pithos (File/Object Storage services)

 Pithos is the Object/File Storage component of Synnefo.
 Users upload files on Pithos using either the Web UI, the command-line client, or native syncing clients.
 It is a thin layer mapping user-files to content-addressable blocks which are then stored on a storage backend.
 Files are split in blocks of fixed size, which are hashed independently to create a unique identifier for each block, so each file is represented by a sequence of block names (a hashmap).
 This way, Pithos provides deduplication of file data; blocks shared among files are only stored once.

 The current implementation uses 4MB blocks hashed with SHA256.
 Content-based addressing also enables efficient two-way file syncing that can be used by all Pithos clients (e.g. the kamaki command-line client or the native Windows/Mac OS clients).
 Whenever someone wishes to upload an updated version of a file, the client hashes all blocks of the file and then requests the server to create a new version for this block sequence.
 The server will return an error reply with a list of the missing blocks.
 The client may then upload each block one by one, and retry file creation.
 Similarly, whenever a file has been changed on the server, the client can ask for its list of blocks and only download the modified ones.

 Pithos runs at the cloud layer and exposes the OpenStack Object Storage API to the outside world, with custom extensions for syncing.
 Any client speaking to OpenStack Swift can also be used to store objects in a Pithos deployment.
 The process of mapping user files to hashed objects is independent from the actual storage backend, which is selectable by the administrator using pluggable drivers.
 Currently, Pithos has drivers for two storage backends: